aofei/air/README.md

 A: Of course, I knew it when I started Go.
 And, I love both of them!
 But, why not try some new flavors?
 Are you sure you prefer them instead of Air?
 Don't even give Air a try?
 Wow...
 Well, maybe Air is not for you.
-After all, it is for people who love to try new things.
+After all, it's for people who love to try new things.
 Relax and continue to maintain the status quo, you will be fine.

 **Q: What about the fantastic